How could Star Control II be reincarnated today? To be honest I don't know how to grapple the Star Control and Starflight games.

 Two things I would not like to see in SC is too much time travel stuff which changes everything, because then the older story bits would feel less solid and trampled on (a little 'time joke' is okay though).
 The other thing I don't like is too plain explanations, like, the Orz being 'them' and they killed the Androsynth and that's that.
 I'm thinking the Orz is more like a brat who's parents is away and now it's up to no good.
 Maybe the Androsynth were gonna 'tell tales', then there was a IDF related 'ruckus' with more species involved than just the commonly mentioned ones (Arilou, Taalo, Androsynth, Nnngh, Orz, *Them*, etc).

 Misc.
-Star Control species - Unfinished and not final.
+Star Control species - to be displaced by newer material.